-- To change the item size temporarily, use the Magnifier tool in Ease of Access Center. - To change the item size permanently, do the following: - Change the size of all the items on your screen. - Right-click an empty area of the desktop and then click Display settings → Display. - 2.
+- 1. Go to Control Panel, and ensure that you view Control Panel by Category. - 2.
+Click Appearance and Personalization → Display. - 3.
+Change the item size by following the instructions on the screen. - 4.
+Click Apply.
+This change will take effect the next time you log in to the operating system. - For Windows 10: - 1.
+Right-click an empty area of the desktop and then click Display settings \rightarrow Display. - 2.
 Change the item size by following the instructions on the screen.
 For some applications, your configuration might not take effect until you sign out and then sign in again. - Change the size of the items on a Web page.